Kris-Kuiper/Nerms/README.md

 If you create an entity it will automatically be pushed to the model.
 So if you use the above code, you will have two equal User entities.

 ##### Model destroy function
-If you want to delete a Model with all its Entities, you may use the "destroy" function for Models.
-Here, too, applies that all Entities are destroyed within the Model you want to destroy.
+If you want to delete a model with all its entities, you may use the "destroy" function for models.
+Here, too, applies that all entities are destroyed within the model you want to destroy.
 ```
 Nerms.type.destroy('User');
 ```

 ## The entity
 ##### Creating entities
-If you creating an entity, it will be automatically be added to the model.
+If you create an entity, it will be automatically be added to the model.
 ```javascript
 //Define user
 var properties = {id : 1, firstname : 'Kris', lastname : 'Kuiper'};